CppMicroServices/rfcs/text/0009-BundleTracker-integration.md

 ## Drawbacks
 ****

 There will be inconsistency in API and implementation details between the `BundleTracker` and the `ServiceTracker`, which could create some confusion for users.
 Additionally, since the `BundleTracker` is built upon a *synchronous* event listener, it allows the user to slow the framework by doing non-trivial work in callbacks.
+However, the existing `ServiceTracker` has the same problem.

 ## Alternatives
 ****